 If no built-in integration exists, set up a collector agent such as Telegraf or collectd to collect your metrics.
 We support integrations for many custom collector agents.
 The collector agent can send your data to the Wavefront proxy.

-Some collector agents, such as Telegraf, include an output plug-in for Wavefront.
+Some collector agents, such as Telegraf, include an output plug-in for Operations for Applications.
 You add a configuration file to Telegraf that specifies which data you want to get from which host, and select the proxy to send the data to.

 Many of the built-in integrations use Telegraf.
 We support different ways of using Telegraf, but also supports other agents.
 You can mix and match.